This post may contain affiliate links. See our affiliate disclaimer here.

 We don’t have any typical length of time we stay in one place.

-In the winters, we will pick a warm spot for 1-3 months.
-In the summers, we like staying for one full week.
+In the winter, we will pick a warm spot for 1-3 months.
+In the summer, we like to stay for one full week.

 5. How long did it take you to downsize?

-We made the transition not long after college, so we really hadn’t accrued a lot of stuff.
-We had to get rid of a TV, a few pieces of furniture, and a lot of our clothes, but other than that—not too much.
-This was probably much easier for us than it would be someone who has lived in a home for 20-30 years.
+We had to get rid of a TV, a few pieces of furniture, and many of our clothes, but other than that—not too much.
+This was probably much easier for us than it would be for someone who has lived in a home for 20-30 years.
 I can understand the difficulty of what that might look like when I see my parent’s home where my brothers and I were raised.
 I can only imagine how hard it must be to give everything up.

-That being said, I’ve talked with a lot of full-time RVers who do a “test-run” of RVing before selling everything.
+That being said, I’ve talked with many full-time RVers who do a “test-run” of RVing before selling everything.
 This way, they can test out the lifestyle and see if they like it before going all-in.
-You can rent an RV using a site like Outdoorsy (we actually rent out our RV on this site).
+You can rent an RV using a site like Outdoorsy (we’ve actually rented out our RV on this site).

 6. What made you guys decide to buy an RV vs. a tiny house?